The Opportunity for HOA Boards

 Know What’s Due and When

-California’s landscape compliance framework shifted significantly in 2025.
-Here is what every HOA board and property manager in Santa Barbara, San Luis Obispo, and Ventura Counties must track.
+California’s HOA, water-use, and landscape compliance framework shifted significantly in 2025.
+Here are issues HOA boards and property managers in Santa Barbara County and San Luis Obispo County should track with counsel and qualified consultants.

 Deadline Law What Is Required Risk Level

-Jan 1, 2029 AB 1572Non-Functional Turf Ban HOA common areas must cease potable water irrigation of non-functional turf.
-Inventory and conversion plan needed now to meet 2029 deadline.
+Jan 1, 2029 AB 1572Non-Functional Turf Ban HOA/common-interest-development common areas must cease potable-water irrigation of nonfunctional turf by January 1, 2029, subject to statutory exceptions for tree/perennial plant health and immediate health-or-safety needs.
+Inventory and conversion planning should begin early.
 Plan Now

 The Process